The Royal Picture Gallery Mauritshuis, The Hague, Netherlands

 • One page resume

-• Proposal (1000 word maximum) that explains the area of research the student wishes to pursue in The Hague, with an emphasis on some aspect of Dutch art, culture, or history in the Golden Age.
-This should include any previous relevant experience in this area that the student may have had.
+• Proposal (1000 word maximum) that explains the area of research you wish to pursue in The Hague, with an emphasis on some aspect of Dutch art, culture, or history in the Golden Age.
+This should include any previous relevant experience in this area that you may have had.

-• Two letters of recommendation, at least one of which must come from an MIT faculty member, speaking to the student’s academic record
+• Two letters of recommendation, at least one of which must come from an MIT faculty member, speaking to your academic record